mashery/portal-themes/src/docs/markdown-support.md

 # Markdown Support

-Blackbeard supports [GitHub-flavored Markdown](https://github.github.com/gfm/) for documentation and custom pages.
+Mashery Portal 2 supports [GitHub-flavored Markdown](https://github.github.com/gfm/) for documentation and custom pages.

 *__Note:__ To use markdown, you MUST disable TinyMCE by unchecking "Use TinyMCE" in Control Center.
 If you ever edit a page written in markdown with TinyMCE enabled, it will wrap your content in paragraph elements and break your page, preventing markdown from rendering.*